MXZZ/Pintagram/README.md

 The source code is licensed under GPL v3.
 License is available here.

 # Contact
-Contact me at mg.divenire@gmail.com

-Pintagram brand, logo and name (C) Marco Gallo
+Pintagram brand, logo and name (C) MG